stretchr/goweb/README.md

 Contributing
 ============

-Please feel free to submit issues, fork the repository and send pull requests!
+Please feel free to submit issues, fork the repository and send pull requests.
+Be sure to [check out our development practices](https://github.com/stretchr/goweb/wiki/Development-practices) before you get going.

 When submitting an issue, we ask that you please include steps to reproduce the issue so we can see it on our end also!